Noise pollution: United States

 The Noise Control Act of 1972 established a U.S. national policy to promote an environment for all Americans free from noise that jeopardizes their health and welfare.
 In the past, Environmental Protection Agency coordinated all federal noise control activities through its Office of Noise Abatement and Control.
 The EPA phased out the office's funding in 1982 as part of a shift in federal noise control policy to transfer the primary responsibility of regulating noise to state and local governments.
 However, the Noise Control Act of 1972 and the Quiet Communities Act of 1978 were never rescinded by Congress and remain in effect today, although essentially unfunded.
+As reported by the American Public Health Association, the United States Environmental Protection Agency's Office of Noise Abatement and Control has not been funded since the early 1980s, leaving the majority of environmental noise control to state and local governments.
+Considering federal leadership is limited, APHA calls for an updated noise control plan that would update exposure standards, collect health effect data, support noise monitoring and mapping, and offer technical support to local governments.
+A policy comparison of the United States, the United Kingdom, and the Netherlands reveal that U.S. lacks the integrated tools and national leadership required to effectively regulate environmental noise.

 The National Institute for Occupational Safety and Health (NIOSH) at the Centers for Disease Control and Prevention (CDC) researches noise exposure in occupational settings and recommends a Recommended Exposure Limit (REL) for an 8-hour time-weighted average (TWA) or work shift of 85 dB(A) and for impulse noise (instant events such as bangs or crashes) of 140 dB(A).
 The agency published this recommendation along with its origin, noise measurement devices, hearing loss prevention programs, and research needs in 1972 (later revised June 1998) as an approach in preventing occupational noise-related hearing loss.

 The Occupational Safety and Health Administration (OSHA) within the Department of Labor issues enforceable standards to protect workers from occupational noise hazards.
 The permissible exposure limit (PEL) for noise is a TWA of 90 dB(A) for an eight-hour work day.
 However, in manufacturing and service industries, if the TWA is greater than 85 dB(A), employers must implement a Hearing Conservation Program.

 The Federal Aviation Administration (FAA) regulates aircraft noise by specifying the maximum noise level that individual civil aircraft can emit through requiring aircraft to meet certain noise certification standards.
 These standards designate changes in maximum noise level requirements by "stage" designation.
 The U.S. noise standards are defined in the Code of Federal Regulations (CFR) Title 14 Part 36 – Noise Standards: Aircraft Type and Airworthiness Certification (14 CFR Part 36).
 The FAA also pursues a program of aircraft noise control in cooperation with the aviation community.
 The FAA has set up a process to report for anyone who may be impacted by aircraft noise.